-Hong Kong protesters rebuild "Lennon Walls" ahead of China National Day
+Hong Kong protesters rebuild 'Lennon Walls' ahead of China National Day

 “I am not sure when this protest will end.
 Either we win or we lose.
 But as long as we are united and fight, generation after generation, we can achieve democracy.”

 Protesters appealed to the British two weeks ago to rein in China and ensure it respects the city’s freedoms.
+They plan to do so again on Tuesday.

 Britain says it has a legal responsibility to ensure China abides by the 1984 Sino-British Joint Declaration, which lays out the “one country, two systems” arrangement.